haftamu30/Chapter1_Challenge_1_4/README.md

-all chapter 1 and chapter 2 challenges are inside of document NetBeans
+all chapter 1 and chapter 2 challenges are inside of document/NetBeansproject